federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 Another issue occurred while mapping the environment via SLAM.
 Even after fine-tuning the parameter values to reduce distortion at loop closure, sketching table and chair legs in the 2D occupancy grid proved surprisingly difficult to complete in one go, since additional passes in the same spots tended to wipe out at least some of the marks left by previous scans.
 For this reason, for a small portion of the final map I had to take snapshots from various angles through repeated attempts, and then collate the frames in post-processing.

-One more challenge, when testing the navigation stack, came from setting the optimal ratio between the size of the cost cloud used for local planning and that of the world map.
+One more challenge, when testing the navigation stack, came from setting the optimal size of the cost cloud used for local planning.
+With a size too small (side: 1 meter), the robot showed excessive slowness and an occasional off-map behaviour [Figure 2.A].
+With a size too large instead (side: 10 meters), it often got stuck when reaching the same y-coordinate of the goal but in a different room, with the red likelihood area spilling over to the inaccessible space and causing endless recalculation of the ideal trajectory [Figure 2.B].

 <table>
   <tr>